lrenn/HPCC-Platform-Docker/README.md

 * The apt-get list in the docker file needs to be slimmed down.
 That's actually the list of dependencies to build HPCC, not run it.

+* Shouldn't need to exec hpcc-init but not sure correct way to handle this when using phusion.